SAP/spartacus-docs/_pages/dev/context/automatic-context-configuration.md

 1. In the **Properties** tab, scroll down to **URL Encoding Attributes** and click the plus (`+`) button.
 1. In the modal that appears, enter the name `custom` and click **Add**.
 1. Save your changes and exit Backoffice.
-1. In your Spartacus code, extend the dynamic Spartacus configuration of `context` to contain the `custom` key.
+1. In your Spartacus code, extend the dynamic configuration of `context` to contain the `custom` key.

+    If you are using version 3.2 or newer of the Spartacus libraries, the `OccConfigLoaderService` is deprecated, and the `SiteContextConfigInitializer` can be used instead.
 The following is an example:

-    **version < 3.2:**
+    ```typescript
+    @Injectable()
+    export class CustomSiteContextConfigInitializer extends SiteContextConfigInitializer {
+      protected getConfig(source: BaseSite): SiteContextConfig {
+        // get the site context config
+        const siteContextConfig = super.getConfig(source);

+        // define possible values of custom context deriving from ISO languages codes
+        const custom = siteContextConfig.context[LANGUAGE_CONTEXT_ID].map(
+            languageToCustom
+        );

+        const config =  {
+            context: {...siteContextConfig.context, custom}
+        }

+        return config;
+      }
+    }
+    ```

+    If you are using version 3.1 or earlier of the Spartacus libraries, you can extend the dynamic configuration of `context` to contain the `custom` key, as shown in the following example:

     ```typescript
     @Injectable()